 It won't be too long...

-Before a portrait of the Oxford Rail J27 joins the images above, and in early 2021 (hopefully) to be joined by Oxford Rail's J26.
+Before long a portrait of the Oxford Rail J27 will join the images above, in mid 2021 (hopefully) to be joined by their J26 later in the year.

 Watch this space...